BrianLevin/Employee-Tracker/README.md

  ## Description

-We had to  create an interface that makes it  easy for non-developers to view and interact with information stored in databases.
-We built an architect solution manging a companies employees using MySQL, inquirer, and Node.
+This is a user interface which allows the user to view and manage an  a work organizations information.
+The user can view, add, update, and remove employee and department information.

+ ## Click [here]() for the live app.
+This is the  home screen:

 ## github
 Github.com/BrianLevin